- Pets and Animals»

 In 2016, insurance companies paid out more than $600 million as dog bite claims nationwide increased 18 percent to 18,123.
 The average cost paid out for dog bite claims was $33,230.

 Because of increased medical costs and the size of settlements, judgments and jury awards given to plaintiffs, the average cost per claim nationally has risen more than 70 percent from 2003 to 2016,.

 There can be criminal consequences if your dog attacks someone, too.
 In the late 90’s a Kansas woman was convicted of second degree murder when her dogs fatally mauled a youngster.

 In 2002 a California lawyer was convicted of second-degree murder and sentenced to 15 years to life in prison after her two Presa Canarios, each weighing about 100 pounds, killed a neighbor as she left her apartment.

 To help prevent dog attacks, there are some basic rules to follow.
 The first is: never approach a strange dog without asking the owner if it's alright to do so.

 And before you pet any dog, ask the owner if it's OK.
 If permission is given, bend down so that you don't tower over the dog.

 Let the dog sniff your hand, and don't move it away until the dog is satisfied.
 Once the dog stops sniffing, pet him under the chin, not on top of the head.
 Reaching for a dog's head can trigger a defensive response.

-If you're approached by a strange dog, stand still and avoid direct eye contact (staring is a threat gesture).
-If you run or scream it could trigger an instinctive hunting response.
+If you're approached by a strange dog, stand still and avoid direct eye contact (staring can be interpreted as a threatening gesture).
+If you run or scream it could trigger an instinctive hunt response.